canonical/certification-docs/Self-Test_Guide-16.04.rst

    scrolling set of technical details about the tests as they are performed.

 #.
-The full test suite can take several hours to complete, depending on
+The full test suite can take several hours, or in extreme cases over a
-   the hardware configuration (amount of RAM, disk space, etc).
+   day, to complete, depending on the hardware configuration (amount of RAM, disk space, etc).
 During this time the computer may be unresponsive.
 This is due to the inclusion of some stress test cases.
    These are deliberately intensive and produce high load on the system's resources.

 #.
 If at any time during the execution you are *sure* the computer has
    crashed (or it reboots spontaneously) then after the system comes back